danpla/dpscreenocr/doc/manual.md

       This is not allowed because there is no way to safely pass them arbitrary text.
 Please use another scripting language instead.

-*   **(Unix) Recognition is very slow**

-    On some hardware, OpenMP multithreading in Tesseract 4 and 5 results in dramatically slow recognition.
-The solution is to set the `OMP_THREAD_LIMIT` environment variable to `1` before running dpScreenOCR.

-    It is not recommended to set `OMP_THREAD_LIMIT` globally because this  will affect other programs using OpenMP.
-Instead, create a helper script that sets the variable and then runs dpScreenOCR, e.g. via `env OMP_THREAD_LIMIT=1 dpscreenocr`.
-An even more convenient solution is to add an item to the applications menu by making a desktop entry that will either execute the helper script or will set `OMP_THREAD_LIMIT` itself:

-    1. Copy `dpscreenocr.desktop` from `/usr/share/applications/`
-        or `/usr/local/share/applications/` to
-        `~/.local/share/applications/` and rename it to
-        `dpscreenocr-no-openmp.desktop`.

-    2. Open `dpscreenocr-no-openmp.desktop` in a text editor and change `Name=dpScreenOCR` to `Name=dpScreenOCR (No OpenMP)` and `Exec=dpscreenocr` to
-        `Exec=env OMP_THREAD_LIMIT=1 dpscreenocr`.
-You can also tell `Exec` to launch a helper script instead, e.g.
-        `Exec=/home/your_name/your_script.sh`.

-    4. If the entry does not appear in the applications menu, run `update-desktop-database ~/.local/share/applications` or re-login.

 *   **(Unix) No languages**

     Make sure that the TESSDATA_PREFIX environment variable is either